McCloud River Railroad History: Part VIII

 The winter of 1996-1997 was another tough one.
 The area received decent amounts of snowfall, but the spring saw lots of precipitation and lots of flooding.
 The road found itself washed out in many places along the line, including a few of the places previously washed out in the 1986 storms.
 Major washouts occurred on all three lines, with the most serious being the complete loss of the Big Canyon fill.
 The railroad was forced to suspend operations for a month and a half while repairs were made to the track and roadbed.
 The financial pain inflicted on the railroad was later mollified when the Federal Railroad Administration granted a total of $580,000 in disaster relief money to the railroad in mid-1998.

 Burney Forest Products closed their mill in the early 1990s.
 The mill remained closed for only a short time, however, as Big Valley Lumber Company quickly leased and re-opened the mill.
 Big Valley Lumber Company owned a sawmill and co-generation plant in Bieber, CA, in the Big Valley.
 BVLC already had a re-load established on the Burlington Northern at Nubieber, and all rail-bound lumber from the Burney mill was trucked to the reload to be placed on railcars.
 The situation changed in late 1999 when, facing a shortage of logs available locally, BVLC arranged to purchase large quantities of raw logs from the Grays Harbor, WA area.
 BVLC quickly made the necessary arrangements to establish a reload on the McCloud at Burney.
 Initial plans called for approximately 60 inbound loads of logs and 30-40 outbound loads of lumber per week to be handled on the McCloud through Lookout, and the railroad performed some track work at Burney to get the reload area ready.
 However, the inbound movement of logs never materialized as all loads were directed instead to the reload in Nubieber.
 The new reload did generate 15-20 outbound loads of lumber per week.
 One group of six inbound log loads did make their way to Burney, but all other logs bound for the Burney mill were trucked in from Nubieber.
 The new traffic provided a much-needed boost to the railroad, but the bankruptcy of Pacific Gas & Electric and their failure to pay electricity providers forced BVLC to shut down all operations in mid-2001.
 Efforts to get the company re-started were ineffective, and the Big Valley mill was dismantled in late 2001 into early 2002.
-The Burney mill has since resumed limited operations under the name Shasta Green, but they have not re-established the Burney reload and are not customers of the McCloud Railway.
+The Burney mill later reopened under the name Shasta Green, but they were not able to re-establish the Burney reload and instead trucked their rail shipments to other reloads in the area.

 a road after trail use negotiations failed.